 One thing you can count on to stay the same next season is the theme of hope.
 Having the heart of the truest believer, Henry's loss of faith will be a major jumping-off point for the coming season.

-8. There Might Be a New Town (and Curse)
+9. There Is a New Town (and Curse)